 Owning a chimney can be a little tough.
 With it comes routine maintenance, but there also comes the worry about cracks in any part of the foundation.
 One of the most important parts of the chimney system is the crown.
 It is located at the top of the flue and sits on the highest point of the chimney.
 Crowns are designed to be strong enough to withstand harsh weather over long periods of time.
-Over time, however, all structures start to fall.
-There are numerous reasons why cracks form in the crown.
-With chimneys being continuously exposed to elements, they can become damaged from snow, rain, sunlight, and freeze-thaw stages.
+However, like most structures, it can become damaged.
+There are numerous reasons why the crown can form cracks.
+For example, harsh weather such as snow, rain, and the hot sun can weaken the crown.
+Also, the crown can go through what is known as freeze-thaw stages.

 Below are some indications of damages that appear on the chimney crown.